mozilla/data-docs/src/cookbooks/main_ping_exponential_histograms.md

 | `{"bucket_count":20,"histogram_type":0,"sum":19145,"range":[1,1000],"values":{"237":0,"340":1,"1000":1}}` |
 | `{"bucket_count":20,"histogram_type":0,"sum":1996,"range":[1,1000],"values":{"698":0,"1000":1}}`          |

-In this representation, `bucket_count`, `histogram_type`, and `range` are just duplicates of what's in the probe dictionary. `values` represents the number of instances in each of the buckets,
+In this representation, `bucket_count`, `histogram_type`, and `range` represent the number of buckets, the histogram type (as an index: 0 means exponential), and the range of possible values. `values` represents the number of instances in each of the buckets.

 In general, it is best not to rely on this representation of the histogram in production code (it is quite likely to change in the future).
 Instead, use the [`json_extract_histogram`](https://github.com/mozilla/bigquery-etl/blob/master/udf/json_extract_histogram.sql) user-defined-function (UDF) and extract out the fields you need: for example, to just get the sum for all the histograms above, you could modify the query above to something like: